creativeEmerge

 September 2024–May 2025

-- Learn the key principles and practices of creative health programmes
+- Learning the key principles and practices of creative health programmes

-- Develop your capacity to deliver in social prescribing and other health and wellbeing programmes with a variety of community and statutory partners
+- Developing a capacity to deliver in social prescribing and other health and wellbeing programmes with a variety of community and statutory partners

-- Participate in a supportive and sustainable practitioner peer network for continuous learning and collaborative working
+- Participating in a supportive and sustainable practitioner peer network for continuous learning and collaborative working

-- Learn how to reflect on your practice with colleagues, partners, and mentors
+- Learning how to reflect on your practice with colleagues, partners, and mentors

 PROGRAMME SCHEDULE